BiRG/pyopls/README.md

 supported by NIH grant, U2C-DK119886.

-*Note*: The test dataset consists only of those spectra belonging to samples labeled "Colorectal Cancer" or "Polyp".
-The "target" variable has the value -1 for samples labeled "Polyp" and value +1 for samples labeled "Colorectal Cancer".
+*Note*: The test dataset consists only of those spectra belonging to samples labeled "Colorectal Cancer" or "Healthy Control".
+The "target" variable has the value -1 for samples labeled "Healthy Control" and value +1 for samples labeled "Colorectal Cancer".